Native Coneflowers: A Beginner’s Guide

 Yellow Coneflower (sometimes called Ozark Coneflower) is straight-forwardly named; its shape and drought tolerance are similar to that of its purple and pink cousins.
 Native to just four states: Arkansas, Texas, Oklahoma, and Missouri.

-Prairie Coneflower is not in the Echnicea family, but since it’s common name often includes ‘coneflower,’ we’ll include it here!
+Prairie Coneflower is not in the Echinacea plant genus, but since its common name often includes ‘coneflower,’ we’ll include it here.
 It is also sometimes referred to as Mexican Hat Coneflower.
+These tall, sun-loving perennials look gorgeous in the heat of the summer.

 Endangered native coneflowers

 We’ve all heard of echinacea before, especially when we have a cold and are perusing the vitamin or tea aisle.
-Everything that says ‘echinacea’ comes from a coneflower plant.
-Coneflowers have been used for generations, first by Native Americans, for their medicinal benefits.
+As we mentioned earlier, everything that says ‘echinacea’ comes from a coneflower plant.
+Coneflowers have been used for centuries—first by Native Americans—for their medicinal benefits.

 Sadly, in recent generations, these native plants have been pulled up in enormous numbers.
 According to plant historian Marjorie Harris, “In 1990 alone, 70,000 pounds of dried [coneflower] root were collected, much of which was shipped abroad.
 The same year, the U.S. government stopped issuing licenses for this purpose in fear that the herb might be wiped out.”